Faculty of Nursing Council Bylaws (PDF)

 4.1.
 The Faculty Council (voting) is composed of:

 4.1.1.
-All probationary, continuing and full-time limited-term academic staff of the Faculty of Nursing including professional resource faculty;
+All tenure track, tenured and full-time limited-term academic staff of the Faculty of Nursing including professional resource faculty;

 4.1.2.
 Up to seven (7) nurse educators elected by Faculty Council for a 2-year term, of which a maximum of 5 are from the Department of Nursing Science and a maximum of 2 are from the Department of Psychiatric Nursing;